British Indian Ocean Territory (Citizenship) Bill - 2nd reading – Henry Smith.

-Henry Smith: To ask the Secretary of State for International Development, what steps her Department is taking to secure preferential trading access to the UK for least developed countries after the UK leaves the EU.
+Henry Smith: To ask the Secretary of State for International Development, what steps she is taking to ensure that the (a) Caribbean British Overseas Territories and (b) Commonwealth Caribbean islands are prepared for hurricane season.